 ROAM was brought in for Florida boaters in April 2018 to replace the Small Vessel Reporting System.
+It is now widely available for entry into the United States.
 You will still need to register for a SVRS number or have another expedited entry program such as Global Entry.

 It works as follows.
-You down load the App.
-You will need to have or establish a Login.gov account.
+You download the App.
+You will need to have a Login.gov account.
 You then add the people who will be checking in.
 This includes the names and passport details as well as taking a photo of the passport photo page using the App.
-It will also ask you for your SVRS number or Global Entry number etc. You also add in details of the vessel you are coming in on.
+It will also ask you for your SVRS number or Global Entry number etc. You also add in details of the vessel you are entering on.
 These detail are saved in the App for future use.
-You then enter details of this particular entry – which countries to were in and then you answer the standard questions regarding anything you may be bringing in.
+You then enter details of this particular entry – which countries you had visited and then you answer the standard questions regarding anything you may be bringing in.

 Passports Vs. Birth Certificates

-Before 9/11 US boaters going and returning from the Bahamas could do so on an original US Birth Certificate – with a raised seal (stamp).
-Post 9/11 this is no longer the case and you should have your passport with you.
+Before 9/11 US boaters going to and returning from the Bahamas could do so on an original US Birth Certificate – with a raised seal (stamp).
+After 9/11 this is no longer the case and you must have your passport with you.
 Another option is using a US Passport Card.
-This is not valid for international air travel but can be used for travel by sea (and land) between the US and Canada, Mexico, The Caribbean and Bermuda.
+This is not valid for international air travel but can be used for travel by sea (and land) between the US and Canada, Mexico, the Caribbean and Bermuda.